beiji-ma/orders-endpoint-tuning/docs/cacheoperations-analysis.md

 This leads to bloated memory use, wide query joins, and poor pagination performance—without even knowing if the downstream logic actually needed that data.

 > Manual hydration doesn’t solve the problem.
 It just pushes the cost somewhere harder to see.

+## 4. Declarative Alternatives?
+Not Quite.

+Of course, someone eventually suggested trying `@EntityGraph`, or even `@Subgraph` to declaratively fetch the required structure.

+It seemed promising—until it wasn’t.

+These declarative options, while syntactically elegant, introduced their own set of problems:

+- They are **static annotations**—not dynamically composable.
+- They **fail silently** when misaligned with real usage patterns.
+- They **don’t interact well with pagination** or conditional logic.

+More importantly, they reinforced the illusion that fetch behavior can be configured without a structural access strategy.

+So while they helped with some query planning on paper, in practice they only moved the guesswork from code to configuration.

+> Declarative fetch plans are like traffic signs in a fog.
+You still need headlights—and a map.

+We’ll revisit these mechanisms in detail in a later article.
+For now, it’s enough to say:

+> They didn’t help here.
+And they couldn’t have.

+## 5. This Wasn’t Just Bad Code

+It’s tempting to look at `CacheOperations.java` and scoff.
+To see it as technical debt or legacy residue.
+But that would miss the real lesson.

+This wasn’t just bad code.
+It was an **early warning**.
+It told us:

+- That we lacked a structural way to describe access paths.
+- That hydration was emergent, not planned.
+- That business logic was reaching down into the persistence layer—because no one else was taking responsibility.

+The real problem wasn’t that we wrote imperative loading code.
+The problem was that the system gave us no better alternative.

+> "When systems fail structurally, the symptoms show up in code."

+## 6. Looking Ahead

+The imperative hydration pattern—ugly as it was—served its purpose.
+It bought us time.
+But it also bought us technical debt.

+In the next chapter, we’ll explore how we stopped fighting the ORM—and started redesigning the access path itself.

+Through a strategy we call **two-step fetching**, we introduced a new abstraction boundary between entity shape and data layout.
+It’s not a new feature.
+It’s a new way to think.

+Let’s go there next.